met4citizen/TalkingHead/README.md

 and lip-syncing in Finnish.
 The Talking Head supports [Ready Player Me](https://readyplayer.me/) full-body 3D avatars (GLB), [Mixamo](https://www.mixamo.com) animations (FBX), markdown text, and subtitles.
-It knows a set of emojis, which it can convert into facial expressions.
+It also knows a set of emojis, which it can convert into facial expressions.

 The class `TalkingHead` can be found in the module `./modules/talkinghead.mjs`.
 The class uses [Google Text-to-Speech API](https://cloud.google.com/text-to-speech),